nanostudio-org/nanogp2/README.md

 #### nanogallery2 parameters

-After authorization is granted, from your browser, open the `authorize.php` file again to display the parameters for nanogallery2.
+After authorization is granted, from your browser, open the `authorize.php` page again to display the parameters for nanogallery2.

 #### Security